ahmedfgad/GeneticAlgorithmPython/docs/source/pygad_more.md

 ### Example with `fitness_batch_size` Parameter

 This is an example where the `fitness_batch_size` parameter is used and assigned the value `4`.
 This means the solutions will be grouped into batches of `4` solutions.
-The fitness function will be called once for each patch (i.e. called once for each 4 solutions).
+The fitness function will be called once for each batch (called once for every 4 solutions).

 This is an example of the arguments passed to it: